Rewire-then-Probe: A Contrastive Recipe for Probing Biomedical Knowledge of Pre-trained Language Models: Appendix

 \subsection{The Impact of Mask Ratios}

-To further investigate the impact of the mask ratio to the probing performance, we also test our \model over different mask ratios under the 10 sentence sets, the result of which is shown in Figure \ref{fig:by_mask_ratios_step}.
+To further investigate the impact of the mask ratio to the probing performance, we also test our \model based on PubMedBERT over different mask ratios (\{0.1, 0.2, 0.3, 0.4, 0.5\}) under the 10 random sentence sets, the result of which is shown in Figure \ref{fig:by_mask_ratios_step}.
 We can see that over different mask ratios the \model always reaches their best performance under certain pre-training steps.
-And the performing curves of mask ratios are different over the full and hard sets, but they all achieves a generally good performance when the mask ratio is 0.5, which validates that different mask ratios favour different types queries.
+And the performance curves of mask ratios are different over the full and hard sets, but they all achieves a generally good performance when the mask ratio is 0.5, which validates that different mask ratios favour different types queries.